rciam/rciam-docs/docs/developer/guide-for-sps.md

 ### Attributes

-The OpenAIRE Login IdP is guaranteed to release a minimal subset of the [REFEDS R&S](https://refeds.org/category/research-and-scholarship) attribute bundle to connected Service Providers without administrative involvement, subject to user consent.
+The OpenAIRE AAI IdP is guaranteed to release a minimal subset of the [REFEDS R&S](https://refeds.org/category/research-and-scholarship) attribute bundle to connected Service Providers without administrative involvement, subject to user consent.
 The following attributes constitute a minimal subset of